data-steve/rowcol/zzz_fix_backlogs/TASK_BUILDING_TEMPLATE.md

 - **Verification:**
   - Run `grep -r "old_pattern" . --include="*.py"` - should return no results
   - Run `grep -r "new_pattern" . --include="*.py"` - should show new usage
-  - Run `uvicorn main:app --reload` - should start without errors
+  - **Check uvicorn in Cursor terminal** - should be running without errors
   - Run `pytest` - should pass without import failures

 - **Definition of Done:**